+Request Date:10/20/2019Requestor Name:Student Affairs

+Proposal Title: MenB Immunizations

+□ Divisional Choose an item. □ C

+□ Cross Divisional

-Request Date: 10/20/2019 Requestor Name: Student Affairs Proposal Title: MenB Immunizations Proposal Category: ☐ Divisional Choose ar item.
-Cross Divisional ☐ Deferred Maintena nce and Capital Projects Proposal Background /Description: ents being diagnosed with meningococcal B in a three and a half month time • mined to be in an Meningitis outbreak by the County of San Diego Health and • , in Fall 2018.
-As a result of the outbreak, which is a minimum of 1 year from U was required to provide mass post exposure prophylaxis (PEP) and vaccination alth and safety of the campus community. clinics to address the ne and safety of the campus community. • Diego Health and Human Services committed a significant amount of resources, university also contributed significantly to cost of the outbreak efforts.
-The rsity was the purchase of menB vaccines which were provided to students at no cost.
-Budget Request: ☐ Base Request Amount \$Click or tap here to enter text.
-Budget Detail (include itemized salary, benefits [1], and/or operating expense/equipment): Click or tap here to ente r text. ☑ One-Time Request Amount \$175,633 Budget Detail (include itemized salary, benefits [1], and/or operating expense/equipment): Salary: \$7,897 Overtime costs associate ed with pop-up PEP and vaccination clinics Other Operating Expens es: \$167,736 Inclusive of vaccinations , office supplies, medical supplies, outreach and education materials, student assistant salaries and other incidentals such as food for the pop-up clinics.
+As a result of three students being diagnosed with meningococcal B in a three and a half month time period, SDSU was determined to be in an Meningitis outbreak by the County of San Diego Health and Human Services Agency in Fall 2018.
+As a result of the outbreak, which is a minimum of 1 year from time of declaration, SDSU was required to provide mass post exposure prophylaxis (PEP) and vaccination clinics to address the health and safety of the campus community.

+While the County of San Diego Health and Human Services committed a significant amount of resources, staff, supplies, etc., the university also contributed significantly to cost of the outbreak efforts.
+The largest cost to the university was the purchase of menB vaccines which were provided to students at no cost.

+□ Base Request Amount \$Click or tap here to enter text.
+Budget Detail (include itemized salary, benefits ^[1], and/or operating expense/equipment): Click or tap here to enter text.

+One-Time Request

+Budget Detail (include itemized salary, benefits ^[1], and/or operating expense/equipment):

+Salary: \$7,897 Overtime costs associated with pop-up PEP and vaccination clinics

+Other Operating Expenses: \$167,736 Inclusive of vaccinations, office supplies, medical supplies, outreach and education materials, student assistant salaries and other incidentals such as food for the pop-up clinics.

 Are matching (additional) funds available for this request?
 Will this request result in cost savings / efficiencies?
 If so, please explain.
 N/A